 Earth Day was established on April 22, 1970 as a time for people throughout the United States to come together and show their commitment to taking care of our planet.
-This year marks 50 years of Americans celebrating Earth Day together.
+Last year marked 50 years of Americans celebrating Earth Day together.

 Earth Day is a wonderful time to teach our children about the importance of caring for the planet.
 When God created our world, he gave humans a responsibility to care for and protect what He had made.
 Earth Day is a perfect time to think about what we can do to be good stewards of the planet God has entrusted to our care.